MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 See also:
-* [Checking the status of a package upload](./using-addons-api.md#checking-the-status-of-a-package-upload) in _Using the Microsoft Edge Add-ons REST API_.
+* [Checking the status of a package upload](./using-addons-api.md#checking-the-status-of-a-package-upload) in _Using the Microsoft Edge Add-ons Update REST API_.

 <!-- ====================================================================== -->